b97tsk/reactive-tree/README.md

-A branch creates a reactive procedure: it collects reactive properties by calling its `handler` function; then it waits until any of those reactive properties reacts, it restarts this procedure (by scheduling, not immediately).
+A branch creates a reactive procedure: it collects reactive properties by calling its `handler` function; then it waits until any of those reactive properties reacts, it schedules to restart this procedure.

 #### Example: Create a branch